Mission

 Guam is located at 13.28° N, 144.47° E in the western North Pacific Ocean.
 Guam is a tropical island and is the largest and southernmost island in the Marianas Archipelago, which consists of Guam, Rota, Tinian, Saipan and ten other smaller islands.
 Guam is about three-quarters of the way from Hawaii to the Philippines and is across the International Dateline from mainland United States.
 From Guam many exotic ports are within a three to five hour flight such as: Japan, China, Philippines, and Singapore just to name a few.
 Because most items must be flown or shipped-in the cost of living is quite high.
 Guam is known worldwide for its friendly and patriotic community, beautiful sunsets, and warm clear ocean waters which are ideal for scuba diving.

 Guam is 212 square miles in area, about 32 miles long and 8 miles at the widest part of the island.
-Of the 212 square miles, the Department of Defense owns about one-quarter of that.
+The Department of Defense owns about one-quarter of the 212 square miles of the island.
 On the northern end of the island is Andersen Air Force Base which houses the Navy's Helicopter Combat Support Squadron Twenty-five (HSC-25) and on the southern end of the island is Naval Base Guam (NBG).
 NBG is the Navy's most developed base on Guam and is about 38,000 square acres.
 The phone number for Joint Region Marianas operator is 671-355-1110 or DSN 315-355-1110.

 From A.B.
 Won Pat International Airport to Naval Base Guam (Joint Region Marianas)